epi/ext4rescue/README.md

     If `PATH` points to a directory, it is extracted recursively.
     This option can be specified multiple times.

+-   `-c`, `--chown`

+    Set user ID and group ID on extracted files.
+Additional privileges are required for that to succeed, see *chown(2)*.

 -   `-F --force-scan`

     This option forces ext4rescue to re-analyze the file system image even if a cached analysis result is present.